nishant-sngl/TV_goodReads/README.md

     If the there are no hastags, then it will be searched under book name.
     This can be extended to be searched under all the links

+Using EventFiringWebDriver instead of WebDriver, so that all the event logs can be logged automatically.

+Interfaces right now have very minimal or no methods, because of less scope.

+A basic report will be created at test-output/Extent.html

+chromedriver installed is for mac machines.